beckym223/manual_work/E6_long_edited.md

 with nearly 80 percent of the world's popula- tion.
 There are reasonably reliable estimates of daily per capita supply of calories for 1961-
-10 Other data on life expectancies indicate that in 1896- 1997 it was 32 years in Russia and in 1900, 35 years in Spain (Bogue, 1969 pp. 576-77).
-The earliest estimates for several African countries are for the 1940's and 1950's and range from 27 to 40 years.
-"1 The area of the world that appears to have participated least in the recent improvements in well-being is Sub- Saharan Africa.
-Per capita income measures show that in the majority of the countries real incomes have fallen in the last three decades.
-However, John Sender (1999) has shown that there have been significant improvements in infant mortality and life expectancy in the region.
-He estimates that in 1950 life expectancy was about 30 years, whereas a girl born in 1995 had a life expectancy of 54 years (Sender, 1999 p.
-91).
-The unweighted child mortality rate (per thousand) for the 18 countries was 254 in 1960 and it declined to 139 in 1995, a decline of 45 percent.
-Sender shows that by a number of other measures, such as female enrollment rates in schools, the number of tractors, average grain yields, and the number of radio and television sets, substantial improvements oc-  cuffed.

 ### ---Economics-2000-0-13.txt---